Rent Collection

 Calculating Prorated Rent

 Most landlords prefer to set a rental due date on the first of the month.
 Sometimes, however, this does not align with the tenant’s move-in date.
 If tenants were to move in or out 10 days after the start of the month, charging a full month’s rent for those 20 or so remaining days wouldn’t make much sense, nor would it be very reasonable from the tenants’ perspective.
 This is where prorated rent comes into play.
-This article covers what proration means, how to calculate and collect it, and why it is an important feature for landlords and tenants alike.
+This article covers what proration means, how to prorate rent and collect it, and why it is an important feature for landlords and tenants alike.

 What Is Pro Rated Rent?